gbif/hp-grscicoll/faq.md

 Only editors can add identifiers to entries.
 Note that GRSciColl identifiers are used to match occurrences published on GBIF to GRSciColl entries.

+#### What format should be my ROR identifier?

+The preferred form of a ROR identifier is the entire URL: https://ror.org/02mhbdp94.
+See [this ROR FAQ](https://ror.org/about/faqs/#what-is-a-ror-identifier).

 ### How to handle duplicates

 If you find duplicate entries in GRSciColl, there are two way to handle them.